dynalar/docker-envs/README.md

 There is a directory called projects/code, feel free to put your code in there so it syncs up with the containers.

 ## Current Services
-  - nginx
+  - nginx latest
-  - php-fpm/php 7.4
+  - php-fpm/php 8.1
-  - MySQL
+  - MySQL latest
+  - Redis latest

 ### Usage